-The ADS1246, ADS1247, and ADS1248 feature a low-drift, low-noise, high input impedance programmable gain amplifier (PGA).
+The ADS1146, ADS1147, and ADS1148 feature a low-drift, low-noise, high input impedance programmable gain amplifier (PGA).
 The PGA can be set to gains of 1, 2, 4, 8, 16, 32, 64, or 128 by register SYS0.
-Figure 52 shows a simplified diagram of the PGA.
+Figure 20 shows a simplified diagram of the PGA.

 The PGA consists of two chopper-stabilized amplifiers (A1 and A2) and a resistor feedback network that sets the gain of the PGA.
-The PGA input is equipped with an electromagnetic interference (EMI) filter, as shown in Figure 52.
-Note that as with any PGA, ensure that the input voltage stays within the specified common-mode input range.
-The common-mode input voltage (V{CM}) must be within the range shown in Equation 3.
+The PGA input is equipped with an electromagnetic interference (EMI) filter, as shown in Figure 20.
+As with any PGA, ensure that the input voltage stays within the specified common-mode input range.
+The common-mode input (V{CM}) must be within the range shown in Equation 3.